weareinit/Sunrise/README.md

 # sunrise
-🌅 A QR focused check-in and redemption webapp
+🌅 A QR code focused check-in and redemption webapp